 Table of Contents

 She couldn’t face a hair of the dog, nor could she stomach the thought of any dairy products.
 Her dreams of a hangover breakfast were quickly becoming just that.
-Suddenly, the solution to this most disconcerting dilemma appeared before her as her eyes eventually focused upon the cover of Nigella’s latest cookbook: Nigellissima.
+A distant dream.
+Suddenly, the solution to this most disconcerting dilemma appeared before her when her eyes eventually focused upon the cover of Nigella’s latest cookbook: Nigellissima.

 Baked Eggs in Purgatory

 Our heroine could recall from some distant part of brain that the yolk of an egg was good for curing a hangover.
 In exactly what way, she had no idea, but that matters not.
-The heroine had a plan.
-One that involved the Domestic Goddess!
+The point is that our heroine had a plan.
+A plan that involved the Domestic Goddess!
 And was quite possibly medicinal.

 Best hangover breakfast